jamesec/jamesec.github.io/o/eft_meta_supervision_index.md

 # EFT meta-supervision
 `July 16, 2025`

+EFT meta-supervision is the supervision of supervision in EFT, meaning supervision by more experienced EFT supervisors.
+Thus, those who aspire to become EFT supervisors themselves can receive specialized training in supervision techniques.
+EFT meta-supervision is a new area whose best practices are still emerging; nevertheless, some key issues can already be identified.

 - [Eight core EFT supervisor competencies: Coding Sheet](https://evenc.org/o/eft_meta_supervision.htm)
   - by [Robert Elliott, Ph.D.](https://iseft.org/boardmembers)
   - You can print this page in your browser by disabling "headers and footers" and setting the scale to 90%, or simply download [the generated PDF file from here](/assets/files/eft_meta_supervision.pdf).